-2.1 PERA BOARD ORGANIZATION
+2.1.
+PERA BOARD ORGANIZATION

 The Board is comprised of eleven Trustees.
 The membership of PERA elects five Trustees for terms of four years.
-One elected Trustee must be a member of the police and fire fund and one elected Trustee must be either a former member who met the definition of public employee under Minnesota Statutes § 353.01, subdivisions 2 and 2a, for at least five years prior to terminating membership and who receives a retirement annuity or a member who receives a disability benefit.8
+Three of the seats will be filled by active (presently working) members of the Association's defined benefit plans.
+One elected Trustee must be a member of the Police & Fire Plan and one elected Trustee must be either a former member who met the definition of public employee under Minnesota Statutes § 353.01, subdivisions 2 and 2a, for at least five years prior to terminating membership and who receives a retirement annuity or a member who receives a disability benefit.8